Beyond the Veil – At Death’s Doorstep

 Beyond the Door

-With the conclusion of this scenario the campaign has really kicked off properly.
+With the conclusion of “At Death’s Doorstep” the campaign has really kicked off properly.
 We have accepted, or rejected fate, helped the lodge, abandoned them, or set up their inevitable betrayal.
 The hints of what is to come are laid out here and the choices have been significant, even if we don’t know what the outcomes will be as yet.
 I really like this core set, it has a great intro to the game in the form of the prologue and two stonking scenarios that I really enjoyed playing through.
 Hopefully the rest of the campaign will keep up this pace.